NCIOCPL/ebms-drupal7/README.md

 # EBMS 4.0
 This version of the PDQ® Editorial Board Management System has been rewritten to use Drupal 9.x.
 The project directory was initialized with the command `composer create-project drupal/recommended-project ebms4`.
+This page focuses on setting up a `Docker` container for doing development work on the EBMS, with non-sensitive dummy data which can be put under version control.
+For information on installing the EBMS on a CBIIT-hosted server, refer to the [migration documentation](migration/README.md).

 ## Developer Setup